-The community was established in 1990 and is home to over 700 year-round and seasonal employees of Broetje Orchards.
-Programs and activities are designed to nurture leadership development, spiritual well being, and service to the common good.
+The Vista Hermosa community was established in 1990 and is home to over 800 year-round and seasonal employees of Broetje Orchards.
+Programs and activities are designed to nurture leadership development, spiritual well being and service to the common good.
 In every aspect of life, residents are encouraged to find their voice, build connections, and share their gifts and dreams with one another.

-The NEAR sciences teach us that, in the absence of protective factors, toxic stress impacts children’s developing brains, and thus their ability to positively engage and connect with others in community.
-Traumatic events and experiences that occur early in life (known as ACES, or Adverse Childhood Experiences) have an impact on health and social-emotional well-being throughout the lifespan.
+We are a trauma-informed community, recognizing that traumatic events experienced early in life (known as ACES, or Adverse Childhood Experiences) have an impact on health and social-emotional well-being throughout the lifespan.
 Examples of traumatic events include abuse, neglect, loss of a parent/caregiver due to death, abandonment, incarceration or divorce, and exposure to violence and substance use.
+Our mission is restore resilience through building positive social connections in community, nurturing stronger relationships between parents, children, neighbors and friends.

 New Horizon Early Childhood Education Center serves children ages 1 month through 5 years.
 Our goal is to provide a safe and nurturing environment for all children so they may feel secure to explore new settings, interact with others, learn through play, feel valued as individuals, and identify their place in their community and the world around them.
 In this highly engaging, trauma informed environment, we have seen children excel socially and academically, recently boasting the highest kindergarten-readiness scores in the area.